Lohan (footballer)

-Lohan dos Santos Freire (born 20 September 1995), simply known as Lohan, is a Brazilian professional footballer who plays as a forward for Portuguesa.
+Lohan dos Santos Freire (born 20 September 1995), simply known as Lohan, is a Brazilian professional footballer who plays as a forward for Portuguesa-RJ.

 Career

 Lohan was born in Carmo, Rio de Janeiro, and joined Friburguense's youth sides in 2012 after a trial period.
 After making his first team debut in the 2013 Campeonato Carioca, he was loaned to Cruzeiro in May of that year and returned to the under-20 squad.

 Back to Frizão for the 2014 season, Lohan failed to establish himself as a starter, and was loaned to Macaé in April 2016.
 Back to Friburguense for the 2016 Copa Rio, he scored 11 goals during the competition, including a hat-trick in a 5–0 away win over Rio São Paulo.

 On 31 October 2016, Lohan moved to Resende on loan.
 After featuring rarely, he returned to Friburguense, where he scored 13 goals in 19 matches before returning to Resende again on loan on 24 October 2017.

 Lohan was again the top scorer of Friburguense in the 2018 season, and initially agreed to join Portuguesa-RJ in October of that year.
 On 4 December, however, he moved to Série A side CSA.

 After being rarely used, Lohan moved to ABC on 24 June 2019, still owned by Friburguense.
 On 18 September, he moved to Botafogo-PB also on loan, and scored ten goals in all competitions for the side before leaving for América Mineiro on 5 October 2020.

 On 8 September 2021, after only one appearance for América during the entire year, Lohan was announced on loan at Confiança.
 The following 10 January, he moved to Criciúma, and agreed to a contract extension on 7 November 2022.